icmccorm/mirilli/USAGE.md

 Most of the code for our extension to Miri is located in the directory [`src/shims/llvm`](https://github.com/BorrowSanitizer/rust/blob/f225333ae33cc5b750d92e34dafc1bda504cf8a3/src/tools/miri/src/shims/llvm/), which has the following contents:
 ```
-├── convert     // Functions for converting between value representations for Rust and LLVM.
+├── convert     // Functions for converting between the value representations used by Rust and LLVM.
 ├── values      // Value representations for Rust, and LLVM.
 ├── threads     // The state of a cross-language thread
 ├── hooks       // Functions that are used to replace LLI's core operations for accessing memory, handling threads, etc.